-Much clinical evidence suggests a direct interplay between the nervous system and the immune system.
+Clinical evidence suggests a direct interplay between the nervous system and the immune system.
 It is for example well known that stress and sleep disturbances increase the incidence of infectious diseases.
 This direct impact of the nervous system on our body is possible because immune cells and other peripheral cells express neurotransmitters’ receptors.

-Aim of the group is to find out how exactly the nervous system acts on the immune system and on other organs in the physiological situation and during neurological and psychological diseases.
+The aim is to find out how exactly the nervous system acts on the immune system and on other organs in the physiological situation and during neurological and psychological diseases.
 This knowledge will allow to better treat patients and also to be aware of possible side effects of neuromodulating drugs on our immune response.

 Furthermore, it was already described that immune cells are able to produce neurotransmitters by themselves in some autoimmune diseases such as rheumatoid arthritis (RA) (Ann Rheum Dis.
 2010 Oct;69(10):1853-60) and multiple sclerosis (J Neuroimmunol.
 2002 Dec;133(1-2):233-40).
 These new findings open up a new field of research in immunology.
 We, therefore, plan to better characterize the neuronal-like mechanisms used by immune cells.
 Furthermore, we aim to find out how we can use these mechanisms to treat the above-mentioned diseases with a very novel therapeutic approach.

 Major ongoing topics of the research group include: